asuman315/shopping-cart/README.md

   ```

 ## Lessons.
-`event.currentTarget` makes the `click` event only fire in the parent `div`.
+###1 `event.currentTarget` makes the `click` event only fire in the parent `div`.
 With `event.target`, the click event fires in any clicked child element like so...

+###2 Styling using TailWind CSS.
+At first, I found it challenging to learn the styling behind tailwind.
+I felt like giving up but I gave it a chance to see what good thing might come out.
+And I was right.
+Styling with tailwind CSS is faster and more efficient that plain CSS.

+It's amazing how good one can become if they have the attitude to get out of their comfort zone and learn new ways of doing things.